kboul/done-with-it/README.md

 # Done With It

-A mobile app to dive into the concepts of react-native using Expo by Mosh Hamedani in Typescript.
+A cross platform mobile app to dive into the concepts of react-native using Expo by Mosh Hamedani written in Typescript.

 ## Run the project